Dualcon/Ionic-2-Community-tutorial/README.md

 $ ionic serve

-## At this point I created a branch called side-tab-menu.
-If you need you can clone it.
+## At this point I created a branch called side-tab-menu, if you need you can clone it.